BitcoinDesign/Guide/guide/how-it-works/custom-spending-conditions.md

 </div>

-One important thing to note is that the conditions are additive.
-This means that, once unlocked, any given condition remains active even if additional one gets unlocked.
+One important thing to note is that, once unlocked, spending conditions always remain active even if additional ones get unlocked.
 In the above scenario, you can sign a transaction with two keys (condition 1) but also with any one key after six months (condition 2).

 ## How it works